 LIFE at UCF annually provides Grants and Awards to various UCF departments, faculty, and students.
 The amount of these awards is determined each year by the LIFE Board of Directors and depends upon revenues from membership fees and donations from LIFE members.
 A minimum amount is specified in the current LIFE/UCF Partnership Agreement.
 To date, LIFE at UCF is proud to have donated over $600,000 in support of these programs.

 Grants and awards are divided into two major programs: The Gerontology Applied Research Program and the LIFE General Grants and Awards Program .
 Each program is administered under separate policies.
-One email announcement covering both programs is made to the UCF faculty at the beginning of the fall semester.
-An announcement letter and separate applications for each program are posted on this LIFE at UCF web site during the fall semester.
-Each program will have separate application deadline dates.
+An email announcement is made to the UCF faculty for the Gerontology Applied Research Program at the beginning of the fall semester.
+A cover letter and applications for this program are posted on this LIFE at UCF web site during the fall semester.
+The LIFE General Grants and Awards Program is a direct grant program with grants being based on service provided to LIFE from the various UCF departments.
 A Recognition Event for all Grant and Award selectees is held annually during the UCF academic spring semester.

 The purpose and intent of this grant program is to promote and encourage all aspects of applied research at the University of Central Florida relating to the scientific study of the social, psychological and biological aspects of aging.
 This program supports proposed research and research in progress.
 The program consists of two parts: Richard Tucker Gerontology Applied Research Grant and the Al Dallago Undergraduate Gerontology Research Grant.